 - 105/6 = (105)6 = 6√105 = 6√100000

-If an exponent of a number is given in the decimal form, it is known as a decimal exponent.
+If the exponent of a number is given in the decimal form, it is known as a decimal exponent.
 It is slightly difficult to evaluate the correct answer of any decimal exponent so we find the approximate answer for such cases.
-Decimal exponents can be solved by first converting the decimal in fraction form.
-For example, 41.5 can be written as 43/2 which can be simplified further to get the final answer 8. i.e., 43/2 = (22)3/2 = 23 = 8.
+Decimal exponents can be solved by first converting the decimal into fraction form.
+For example, 41.5 can be written as 43/2 which can be simplified further to get the final answer 8, i.e., 43/2 = (22)3/2 = 23 = 8.

 Scientific Notation with Exponents

 - Step 1: Put a decimal point after the first digit of the number from the left.
-If there is only one digit in a number excluding zeros, then we don't need to put decimal.
+If there is only one digit in a number excluding zeros, then we do not need to put decimal.

 - Step 2: Multiply that number with a power of 10 such that the power will be equal to the number of times we shift the decimal point.